 The political speech has the real Kane, in front of a giant campaign picture.

 The Magnificent Ambersons (1942) is considered by many Welles admirers to be his greatest film.

 I disagree.
 It is often visually creative, especially in elaborately compositions

-staged inside the Amberson mansion.
+staged inside the Amberson mansion, and on the city streets.
 Its visual style makes the film very much worth watching.